EchoBeachUK/NoFuture/README.md

 High level report:

 Loading:
-Type “L” for “Load” to appear, then keep your finger on the “Symbol Shift” key and press “P” twice.
+Type “J” for “Load” to appear, then keep your finger on the “Symbol Shift” key and press “P” twice.
 This should display LOAD “” on the screen.
 Then press the Enter key and the computer  will